CoderLayan/holbertonschool-low_level_programming/variables_if_else_while/README.md

-# 3-print_alphabets
+# 4-print_alphabt

-This program prints the alphabet in lowercase, followed by uppercase, followed by a new line.
-It only uses the `putchar` function and complies with the given requirements.
+This program prints the alphabet in lowercase, followed by a new line.
+It prints all the letters except 'q' and 'e'.
+The program only uses the `putchar` function and complies with the given requirements.

 ## Requirements